VANDRESSAGALDINOS/VANDRESSAGALDINOS/README.md

-- 👋 Hi, I’m @VANDRESSAGALDINOS and i am Computer Science student at UFCG.
+👋 Hi, I’m @VANDRESSAGALDINOS and I am a Computer Science student at UFCG.
-- 👀 I’m interested in programming, open source, programming competition and new experiences.
+👀 I’m interested in programming, open source, programming competitions, and new experiences.
-- 🌱 I’m currently learning java , python3 and c++.
+🌱 I'm familiar with Java, Python3, C++, and Kotlin.
+🔵 I'm currently learning Go lang.
-- 📫 My email address is Vandressa.Soares@ccc.ufcg.edu.br
+📫 My email address is Vandressa.Soares@ccc.ufcg.edu.br.
-- 😚 I’m looking to collaborate on Development in projects.
+😚 I’m always open to collaborating on development projects.